gaberull/excel_gcp_mysql_webapp/README.md

 # Excel to MySQL

-Excel to CSV File Converter, MySQL DB Uploader/Viewer, and Email Scheduler
+Excel to CSV File Converter, MySQL Database Uploader and Viewer, and automated Email Scheduler

 **Summary:**

-Upload spreadsheet of employee records to a MySQL database running on a GCP Server, View employee data from the database in a web browser, and automate the scheduling of outgoing notification emails to the employees' boss for a reminder to send a gift
+Upload spreadsheet of employee records to a MySQL database running on a GCP Server, view employee data from the database in a web browser, and automate the scheduling of outgoing notification emails to the employees' boss for a reminder to send a gift

 ## Complete List of Tasks Performed

+- Dynamically offers drop down menu options to the user based on choice of uploading new data, or displaying existing data from the database in the browser
-- Uploads and names according to date an excel file (.xlsx) to a Google Cloud Storage Bucket using Google Storage API calls, PHP, and ajax POST requests
+- Uploads an excel file (.xlsx) to a Google Cloud Storage Bucket using Google Storage API calls, PHP, and ajax POST requests, then appends current date to uploaded file name for long-term storage and organization of previous employee files
 - Sends POST request to Apache2 web server containing action to perform, using API key authorization
 - Downloads .xlsx file to GCP local folder for processing on Google Cloud Compute Engine VM server from Google Cloud Storage bucket
+- Displays uploaded file in it's original state to the browser using PhpSpreadsheet open-source software
 - Converts Excel file to .csv file according to chosen formatting specifications
 - Parses and imports data from the .csv file into hosted MySQL database
-  - Authenticates user from locally saved credentials and grants permission to edit the MySQL database
+  - Authenticates user from locally saved credentials and grants permission to access and alter the MySQL database
-- POST request reply contains file upload metadata, various success/fail messages, the individual SQL queries executed and success/fail, and new file locations
+- POST request reply contains file upload metadata, various success/fail messages, the individual SQL queries executed and their success/failure statuses, and new file locations
 - Displays the data from the spreadsheet file in the [index.php](index.php) page in the client browser
 - Each day, the VM runs the script [bday_emailer.php](emailer_script/bday_emailer.php) and checks the mysql database for upcoming employee birthdays (of employees of at least 6 months), automates sending of email to the boss with a reminder to send a birthday gift
 - Updates database of employees when new files are uploaded, or when employee info changes (roughly once per month)